 A. “Take their Power Point away.”

-For the next 20 minutes we had a discussion about spray coverage.
-We all asked questions and we shared experiences and debated the answers.
+For the next 30 minutes we had a discussion about spray coverage.
+Everyone asked questions and everyone shared experiences and debated the answers.
 In the end, I was very pleased with the talk even though I missed a lot of my key points.
-I admit, I wish I’d said a few things differently.

-But, I learned something very valuable from the experience.
+I learned something very valuable from the experience.
 I think speakers should learn to shut off the Power Point every now again.
-It’s not always ideal since we’re there to teach, and visuals are often required.
-However, the next time you’re asked to speak consider the possibility of using your 12-minutes-plus-3-for-questions to engage your audience, not just talk at them.
+It’s not always ideal since we’re there to teach and visuals are often required.
+But, the next time you’re asked to speak, consider the possibility of using your 25-minutes-plus-5-for-questions to engage your audience, not just talk at them.

 I now do this once a year.
 I never know when the mood will take me, but I give the audience a choice.
 They can hear the canned presentation, or I can shut it down and we can talk.
 To date, given the option, every audience has opted to go off script.
 It’s scary, fun and everyone (including me) learns something.